aennin/odin-recipes/README.md

 This project is aimed at setting up a web page for recipes

-At the end of this project, I would be able to demonstrate basic html skills of formatting a text, adding images, and links to a webpage
+At the end of this project, I would be able to demonstrate basic html skills for formatting text, adding images, and links to a webpage